forwardemail/forwardemail.net/WEBSOCKET_IMPLEMENTATION.md

 ## Architecture

 The WebSocket server is integrated into the main API server, listening for HTTP upgrade requests on the `/v1/ws` path.
-Authentication happens during the upgrade handshake, before a connection is established.
+Authentication is optional and, when provided, happens during the upgrade handshake before a connection is established.
+Unauthenticated clients are accepted and receive only global broadcast events (e.g. `newRelease`), while authenticated clients receive both per-alias events and broadcast events.

 The system supports two notification types: